wanai220118/GlowGuide_MobileApp/README.md

 ## 🎥 Demonstration

-> 🔗 Coming soon — a walkthrough video showcasing onboarding, consultation booking, shopping flow, and reminders in action.
+This folder contains the demonstration for the GlowGuide Mobile App.

+> 🔗 [Click here to watch the video on YouTube](https://youtu.be/BB_3NAu6uUw )

 ---